Why didn’t I get my courses waived?

 Who do I speak with to change my major?

-If you have not registered for classes, please contact the Office of Graduate Admission at the appropriate campus (contact information is shown in the lower right-hand side of this page).
+If you have not registered for classes, please contact the Office of Graduate Admission at the appropriate campus (contact information is at the bottom of this page).
 However, if you have already registered for classes, you will need to speak with the Academic Adviser for your school.
-To find your Academic Adviser’s name and contact information, select the school that you will be attending.
+To find your Academic Advisor’s name and contact information, select the school that you will be attending.

 Why didn’t I receive a merit scholarship?